Importance of Having a Fit PregnancyMay 23, 2021

 How to stay fit while pregnant

-Another great resource for safe pregnancy exercise is the Birth Like A Boss Challenge and the Prepare to Push course.
-Think about childbirth from the perspective of running a marathon, you want to be as prepared as possible.
-The earlier you can get started being active during your pregnancy, the better prepared you will be for labour.
+Another great resource for safe pregnancy exercise is the Buff Muff Prenatal Program.
+Think about childbirth from the perspective of running a marathon; you want to be as prepared as possible.
+The earlier you can get started being active during your pregnancy; the better prepared you will be for labour.

 Should I work out during pregnancy?

 I strongly recommend exercise during pregnancy.
 While birth is a natural event, it doesn’t mean that it isn’t something you need to train for.
 Exercise can help you get strong and prepared for the physical demands of childbirth.
 I strongly discourage boot camp-style exercises or Crossfit during pregnancy.

 Can I lose weight while pregnant?

 Discuss this with your doctor.
 It’s important to ensure you’re getting appropriate nutrition for your baby and that they have everything they need for healthy development.
 A lot of the answer to this question is going to depend on your individual circumstances, and it would be irresponsible to provide a blanket response to a highly personal question like this.

 I highly recommend ball stretches for labour prep.
 You can also use them safely during labour, particularly during a “stalled labour,” to help things along.
 These stretches will release tension and stretch the areas around our pelvis so that we can keep that space free of tension.
 With everything loosened up, we are able to be open and ready for the baby to move into and then eventually down and out of the pelvis.